'La French Tech' refers to all the people working for or with French startups, in France or abroad.

-The French Tech ecosystem is made up of entrepreneurs, investors, engineers, designers, developers, associations, bloggers, media, incubators, etc. All the players who are involved in startups’ growth and international promotion.
+The French Tech ecosystem is made up of entrepreneurs, investors, engineers, designers, developers, associations, bloggers, media, incubators, i.e. everyone involved in helping French startups to grow and raising their international profile.

 A booming startup ecosystem

-France stands today on a cusp with strong momentum driven by a record number of business startups.
+France is today enjoying strong entrepreneurial momentum, driven by a record number of business startups.

-For the fifth year in a row, France dominated the rankings of Deloitte’s 2015 Technology Fast 500 EMEA, which identifies the fastest-growing technology companies in Europe, the Middle East and Africa.
-France had the most entries in the top 500 and 86 winning submissions.
-France also came in third in the 2015 Thomson Reuters Top 100 Global Innovators list, with 10 organizations.
+For the sixth year in a row, France dominated the rankings of Deloitte’s 2016 Technology Fast 500 EMEA, which identifies the fastest-growing technology companies in Europe, the Middle East and Africa.
+France had the most entries in the top 500, with a grand total of 94 companies included in the rankings.
+France also came in third in the 2016 Clarivate Analytics (ex-Thomson Reuters) Top 100 Global Innovators, with 10 organizations making the list.

-Seven French companies are listed on the NASDAQ, including biopharmaceutical firm DBV Technologies, valued at more than $1 billion, and digital performance marketing company Criteo, valued at more than $2.5 billion.
+Seven French companies are listed on the NASDAQ, including biopharmaceutical firm DBV Technologies, valued at more than US$1 billion, and digital performance marketing company Criteo, valued at more than US$2.5 billion.

-BlaBlaCar, a ridesharing marketplace, is valued at $1.6 billion and is now operating in 14 countries.
+BlaBlaCar, a ridesharing marketplace, is valued at US$1.6 billion and is now operating in 14 countries.

-Sigfox, a Toulouse-based wireless network for the Internet of Things raised more than $100 million in 2015 and is currently rolling out in 10 US cities.
+Sigfox, a Toulouse-based wireless network for the Internet of Things raised more than US$100 million in 2015 and is currently rolling out in 10 US cities.

-Showroomprivé, the online private sales platform is listed on the Paris Stock Exchange and operates in 8 countries.
+Showroomprivé, the online private sales platform is listed on the Paris Stock Exchange and has operations in eight countries.

-Vente-privée, its fierce competitor, made high-valued acquisition in the past few months: Vente-Exclusive (Belgium), Privalia (Spain) and now owns majority stakes in eboutic.ch (Switzerland).
+Vente-privée made a number of high-valued acquisitions in the last few months, including Vente-Exclusive (Belgium) and Privalia (Spain), and now owns majority stakes in eboutic.ch (Switzerland).

-French startups are also attractive for high-profile acquisition.
+French startups are also attractive for high-profile acquisitions

 - Neolane, a software platform for managing digital marketing campaigns, was acquired by Adobe for US$600 million (around €460 million).